kithmina1999/worklenz-astro/src/content/blog/podio-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [togglplan-alternative, clarizen-alternative, runn-alternative, asana-alternative]
+related: [open-project-self-hosted-alternative, scoro-self-hosted-alternative, teamwork-self-hosted-alternative, smartsheet-self-hosted-alternative]
 ---